Velocity training has pushed pitchers to their limits. Baseball is grappling with the injury risks

-SEATTLE — (AP) — Justin Verlander was a gangly teenager.
+SEATTLE — Justin Verlander was a gangly teenager.
 His parents jokingly called him a “brontosaurus.”

 “These are questions I would ask myself, and I don’t have the answers, and here I am at the highest level.
 I mean, my family didn’t have a baseball background at all, like, what the hell would they do?
 No idea.”